 Having explained the basic function of protein metabolism, it is helpful to understand a little about the urea cycle.
 As previously described, the body needs a way to dispose of the ammonia.
-This is carried out in the liver, by a continuous process called 'the urea cycle'.
-As the cycle turns the toxic ammonia is changed, step by step, into urea, which is later excreted.
+This is carried out in the liver, by a continuous process called 'the urea cycle.'
+As the cycle turns, the toxic ammonia is changed, step by step, into urea (a nontoxic component in the blood), which is later excreted.

 The urea cycle is controlled by a series of enzymes.
-In urea cycle disorders one of these six enzymes is not working correctly, as shown.
+In urea cycle disorders one of these six enzymes is not working correctly, and the cycle is interrupted.